 June 01, 2025

 Truck accidents happen every week on Indiana highways.
 Some involve icy roads or distracted drivers.
 However, many are tied to too much weight.
-When trucks go over legal limits, they become harder to stop and more likely to crash.
+When trucks exceed legal limits, they’re harder to stop and more likely to crash, raising serious concerns about truck weight limits and accident liability.

 Why Truck Weight Limits Matter

-Indiana follows both state and federal laws to keep trucks within safe weight ranges.
-These rules exist because of the fact that overloaded trucks don’t handle the same way.
-The federal truck weight regulations set maximum limits for safety.
+Indiana follows state and federal laws to keep trucks within safe weight ranges.
+These rules exist because overloaded trucks don’t handle the same way.
+Federal truck weight regulations set maximum limits for safety.
 Indiana law adds its own DOT weight restrictions to protect roads and bridges.
 These rules also help prevent breakdowns that can lead to deadly wrecks.

 Commercial truck weight limits protect drivers and keep everyone around the truck safe, especially in traffic or construction zones.
-When a truck is too heavy, it puts extra strain on roads, bridges, and the truck itself.
+When a truck is too heavy, it puts extra strain on roads, bridges, and the vehicle itself, which is why reviewing the truck driver’s travel log can be crucial in understanding how long the truck was on the road and whether any violations occurred.

 Common Accidents Caused by Overweight Trucks